gerardnico/ansible/docs/bin-generated/ansible-playbook.md

                         (default={{ ANSIBLE_HOME ~
                         "/plugins/modules:/usr/share/ansible/plugins/modules"
                         }}).
 This argument may be specified multiple times.
-  -P POLL_INTERVAL, --poll POLL_INTERVAL
-                        set the poll interval if using -B (default=15) -a MODULE_ARGS, --args MODULE_ARGS
-                        The action's options in space separated k=v format: -a 'opt1=val1 opt2=val2' or a json string: -a '{"opt1":
-                        "val1", "opt2": "val2"}'
   -e EXTRA_VARS, --extra-vars EXTRA_VARS
                         set additional variables as key=value or YAML/JSON, if filename prepend with @.
 This argument may be